Education is the foundation for individual and community success. It’s one of the building blocks we all need to be successful in life.

 Reading Buddy Program

-Volunteers are paired with kindergarten students at Mosinee and Marathon Elementary for a twice weekly reading program.
+In the Reading Buddy Program, volunteers are paired with kindergarten students at local Elementary Schools for a weekly reading program.
 Last year, 90% of students improved their reading comprehension in one semester.
-Learn more….
+Learn more.

 Partnership for Youth